Shocco Springs introduces two new board members

 Shocco Springs recently introduced two new board members: community leaders Katy Langley and Dan Reeves.

 Shocco Springs was incorporated Jan.
 1, 1999, after 50 years of growth and began operating under the direction of a Board of Trustees.
 Since that time, board members have been chosen based on community involvement, business knowledge, and their past relationship with Shocco.
-The Board of Trustees manage the business affairs of the ministry and oversee the decisions made by the executive director.
+The board of trustees manages the business affairs of the ministry and oversees the decisions made by the executive director.

 Langley was hired to work at Shocco’s Guest Services desk in the summer of 2000.
 She loved her job and continued through 2005, even coming back home to work on weekends during her college years.